kodi-pvr/pvr.iptvsimple/README.md

 * **Genres URL**: If location is `Remote Path` this setting should contain a valid URL.

 ### Channel Logos
-Settings realted to Channel Logos.
+Settings related to Channel Logos.

 * **Location**: Select where to find the channel logos.
 The options are:
     - `Local path` - A path to a folder whether it be on the device or the local network.